itishhanda/itish-blog/index.md

 # Welcome to itish-blog

 Hi!
-I'm itishhanda, and this is my personal blog built with Jekyll and GitHub Pages.
+I'm itish, and this is my personal blog where I will document my processes and my experience exploring computer science and programming

-Use the Posts tab to browse posts, or click + New Post to create one.